General Dentistry Oxford, PA

 Custom Sports Mouthguards

 Patients who play contact sports need custom sports mouthguards to protect their teeth from injury or loss.
-Dr. Speck can provide sports mouthguards that are made to fit your smile.
-Mouthguards are important because they prevent dental injuries, including tooth chips, cracks, and fractures.
-Patients with braces can also protect their oral appliances by wearing a sports mouthguard.
+Dr. Speck offers sports mouthguards that will only fit your unique smile.
+Mouthguards are important because they prevent dental injuries like tooth chips, cracks, and fractures.
+We also help players with braces protect their investment.

 Emergency Dentistry

-In the event of a dental emergency, call Oxford Family Dentistry.
-Dr. Speck and his dental team can provide immediate treatment for various emergencies.
+If you ever have a dental emergency, call Oxford Family Dentistry.
+Dr. Speck and his dental team can provide immediate relief for many emergencies.
 Common dental emergencies include knocked-out permanent teeth, broken dental restorations, and severe tooth pain.
-Contact our dental office, and we can help address your emergency immediately.
+Call our Oxford dental office, and we’ll help address your emergency as quickly as possible.

 Family Dentistry